 Accessory structure setbacks (sheds, detached garages):

-• Must be 5 feet from rear property line
+- Must be 5 feet from the rear property line

-• Must be 5 feet from side property lines
+- Must be 5 feet from the side property lines

 Hillsborough County Septic System Setbacks

-• Pool water’s edge must be minimum 10 feet from septic tank
+- The pool’s water’s edge must be a minimum of 10 feet from the septic tank

-• Pool water’s edge must be minimum 15 feet from drain field
+- Pool water’s edge must be a minimum of 15 feet from the drain field

 Hillsborough County Online Permit Submission Tips